 In such circumstances, the Ontario court can appoint an Estate Trustee During Litigation (ETDL) to replace the estate trustees.
 The ETDL acts as a neutral, independent estate trustee and is an officer of the court.
 Their role is to act in a fiduciary capacity and manage the estate, including maintaining and preserving estate assets, while the litigation is ongoing.

-An EDTL can be an intermediary to help facilitate conversation among the parties with the aim to resolve disputes.
+An ETDL can be an intermediary to help facilitate conversation among the parties with the aim to resolve disputes.
 During the litigation process, the ETDL facilitates reporting to the relevant parties on the estate assets and administration.
 They can be a helpful resource by providing needed information as the litigation unfolds.

 How we can help

-ETDLs come from a range of backgrounds – lawyers, bankers, accountants, or trustees in bankruptcy.
+An Estate Trustee During Litigation (ETDL) can come from a range of backgrounds – lawyers, bankers, accountants, or trustees in bankruptcy.
 Fuller Landau’s professionals are uniquely equipped and qualified to act as an ETDL.
 CPAs at the core, our professionals are also Chartered Insolvency and Restructuring Professionals (CIRP) and Licensed Insolvency Trustees.
 We have extensive knowledge of the court systems and are experienced court officers who act with objectivity and neutrality as is expected of our profession.
 We also have Trust and Estate Practitioners (TEPs) and Chartered Business Valuators (CBVs) on our team who we can draw upon for support as needed.

 We are particularly adept at understanding and managing estates that involve operating businesses and complex corporate holdings.
 Here, our experience as corporate restructuring and insolvency experts comes into play.